Traffic management

 We all know how congested the roads get around schools during drop off and pick up times.
 Congestion around most schools during peak times clears within 20-30 minutes so expensive road upgrades are often not feasible.
 Congestion also causes traffic to move slower, making roads safer for children.

 The poor behaviour of some parents can impact the safety of our children as well as cause congestion and parking issues.
-Try contacting your school first to discuss your safety concern.
+Contact your school to discuss safety concerns.
 They can educate the school community via the school newsletter.

 Tips to help ease congestion when using your school's drop off/pick up zone

-- Avoid arriving at the school in peak times, even by 5 minutes, it can make a big difference to the amount of congestion.
+• Avoid arriving at the school in peak times.
+Even minutes can make a big difference.

 If you are concerned about traffic management around your school, submit your concern in writing to: mail@goldcoast.qld.gov.au.